Huddly/sdk/README.md

 Check out the sdk code on github (https://github.com/Huddly/sdk)

 ## FAQ
-### I'm not getting any detections:
-  Make sure that you're streaming from the camera, pick any video application and select HUDDLY IQ, you should start getting in detections.

 ### My detections are not matching what I see in the stream:
   Internally the camera always sees full field of view, the coordinates are relative to full field of view by deafault.
 If you want the coordinates to be be absolute to the current framing, you can specify this when you get the detector.
   ```